Travelling and the Mitzva of Sukka

 However, this halakha can be understood in two ways:

-- Even though he is still defined as a traveller, the traveler's exemption does not apply to him.
-Because at night the mitzva of sukka does not clash with his carrying his project, he is obligated to live in a sukka.
+B. Even though he is still defined as a traveller, the traveler's exemption does not apply to him.
+Because at night the mitzva of sukka does not clash with his carrying out his project, he is obligated to live in a sukka.

 "Since day travelers are obligated in sukka at night, we suggest that those who travel to villages collecting debts on Chol Ha-mo'ed must return home at night to eat in the sukka if the village does not have one.
 Even though one can maintain otherwise, one who follows this stringency will be blessed."